songshu189/p5-neighborhood-map/README.md

 ## Front end nano degree neighbourhood map project

 This project is for udacity front-end nano-degree web developer.
-It's a neighborhood map of Boston MA, with some interest locations, you can search to filter locations or click marker or list item to show interested location's related flickr photos and wikipedia links.
-It's github page is [here](https://github.com/songshu189/p5-neighborhood-map/).
+It's a neighborhood map of Boston MA, with some interested locations, you can search to filter locations or click marker or list item to show interested location's related flickr photos and wikipedia links.
+It's github page is [here](http://songshu189.github.io/p5-neighborhood-map/).

 ### Project implementation introduction